-The Board of Directors has implemented a Remuneration Policy providing guidelines on compensation and benefits at the Bank in line with its activities, objectives, values and long-term interests.
+The Board of Directors is the body overseeing the remuneration policy and process and has implemented a Remuneration Policy providing guidelines on compensation and benefits at the Bank in line with its activities, objectives, values and long-term interests.
+The number of meetings held by that main body during the financial year was 5.

-The Remuneration Policy applies to all members of the Bank's staff, including Authorised Management, with specific provisions on variable remuneration applicable to material risk takers and Key Function Holders.
-Further, the Policy applies to any Remuneration awarded to the Board of Directors.
+The Remuneration Policy applies to all members of the Bank's staff, including Authorised Management, with specific provisions on variable remuneration applicable to material risk takers.
+Furthermore, the Policy applies to any Remuneration awarded to the Board of Directors.